 (i) This pertains to the business license to operate the business for a subsidiary in Nigeria.

-(ii) This pertains to the acquisition of computer software by subsidiary in Brazil.
+(ii) This pertains to the acquisition of computer software by subsidiaries in Brazil and Malaysia.

-(iii) This pertains to the acquisition of customer base by subsidiaries in United Kingdom and Shanghai.
+(iii) This pertains to the acquisition of customer base by subsidiaries in the United Kingdom and Shanghai.